The Bible says that individual Christians are spirit-directed. All Christians are baptized in the name of the Father, Son, AND the Holy Spirit.

 Notice what the Bible says.
 'Then Jesus came to them and said, "All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit' Matthew 28: 18-19

 Getting baptized as a Jehovah's Witness means you agree to do Jehovah's will.
 What exactly does that mean?
 Does that mean you get to decide what Jehovah requires based on your personal relationship with Jesus?
-Or will you be required to do Jehovah's will as directed by the Watchtower's Governing Body?
+Or will you be required to do Jehovah's will as directed by the organization's Governing Body?
 Part two of their baptism vows answers this question.

 Also, is Jehovah the same as God, the Father of Jesus?
 Some people say he is not.
 The personality of Jehovah is far different than the God Jesus describes.
 Examine the evidence.
 See Jehovah vs Jesus

 Part two of the organization's baptism vows identifies you as one of Jehovah's Witnesses in association with God's spirit-directed organization.
 Notice the difference between what Jesus said in the Bible about baptism and what the organization says.
 Here are the vows Jehovah's Witnesses are required to take according to the April 1, 2006, Watchtower 'Go and Make Disciples, Baptizing Them', page 22.

 On the basis of the sacrifice of Jesus Christ, have you repented of your sins and dedicated yourself to Jehovah to do his will?

 Do you understand that your dedication and baptism identify you as one of Jehovah's Witnesses in association with God's spirit-directed organization?

 Also see Watchtower Magazine, June 1, 1985, Article: 'Subjecting Ourselves to Jehovah by Dedication'